eazel7/tingo-red/README.md

 All other nodes depend on this one, it requires a TingoDB database path.
 Collection name is a per-node property.

+> Database path must be a folder, TingoDB uses a file to save each collection

 ## Insert node

 Inserts the `msg.payload` as document into a collection.